AlexandruScrob/ex-graph-app/README.md

 # Technical assessment
-NOTE: Steps are provided for Linux environment
+NOTE: Steps are provided for Linux

 <!--TOC-->